 Nutritional Composition of Molluscan and Crustacean Byproducts

-Molluscs and crustaceans byproducts are extremely nutritious and contain bioactive ingredients which greatly help in fish growth, health, and performance in aquaculture.
+Molluscs and crustaceans by-products are extremely nutritious and contain bio-active ingredients which greatly help in fish growth, health, and performance in aquaculture(ref).
 With shells and soft tissues from snails and shrimp, crab, mussels, oysters, squid, and clam, these byproducts form the viscera and exoskeletons are commonly sourced from seafood processing industries.
-These byproducts are very valuable as constituents of aquafeeds, due to the presence of high levels of protein, essential fatty acids, chitin, and other important minerals.
-Furthermore, bioactive compounds present in theses byproducts are known to enhance the metabolism, immunity, and pigmentation of farmed fish.
+These byproducts are very valuable as constituents of aquafeeds, due to the presence of high levels of protein(how much+ref), essential fatty acids, chitin, and other important minerals.
+Furthermore, bioactive compounds present in theses by-products are known to enhance the metabolism, immunity, and pigmentation of farmed fish.

 1. Protein Content and Amino Acid Profile

 The fish meal substitutes, such as shellfish meals obtained from mussels, oysters, and clams, contribute about 50 to 70% of crude protein.
 Depending on the mollusc and crustaceans species used, the processing methods of such byproducts influences the final protein concentration (Mohammad & Yusuf, 2016; Muntean et al., 2024).
-It has been found that crustacean byproducts such as crab and shrimp waste provides between 30-60% of protein, based on processing and extraction methods (Ashraf et al., 2024; Jeyaprakashsabari& Aanand, 2021).
+It has been found that crustacean by-products such as crab and shrimp waste provides between 30-60% of protein, based on processing and extraction methods ; Jeyaprakashsabari& Aanand, 2021 and Ashraf et al., 2024).

-Essential amino acids such as lysine, methionine, arginine, and taurine are present in these byproducts.
-Notably, amongst all these components, taurine is dominant in squid and mussel meals of molluscan byproducts.
+Essential amino acids such as lysine, methionine, arginine, and taurine are present in these by-products.
+Notably, amongst all these components, taurine is dominant in squid and mussel meals of molluscan byproducts(ref).
 It helps in osmoregulation, formation of bile salts, and especially, during neurological development in a carnivorous fish such as seabass and salmon, which have minimalcapabilities for taurine biosynthesis (Kotzamanis et al., 2020).

 2. Lipid Content and Essential Fatty Acids